What is an Alt Tag?

-An alt tag is a type of HTML text that contains information telling users and crawlers that there is an image present on the web page, and information about that image.
+An alt tag or alt attribute is a type of HTML text that contains information telling users and crawlers that there is an image present on the web page, and information about that image.

 Alt tags are important for a range of reasons.

 1. They Improve Accessibility

 Alt tags can help users that are visually impaired and using voice readers to discover and understand the images that are embedded within web page content.

 It can also ensure that mobile users can understand a web page’s content if a website isn’t optimised for mobile usage.